Meliketoaste/gel-better-auth/README.md

 ## Status

 Not working:
 The create part is implemented.
 It can create tables and sessions.

-But that it.
+It now can pass some more tests.
+Though it feel pretty hacky.
+Some basic select.